 Here are some tips, using a fake home staging company called “Home Staging Suzie”.

 - Go to Google and search for “Home Staging Suize” with the speech marks around the search phrase.
-This will hone in results on websites which show exactly this phrase on other websites.
+This will hone in results on websites that show exactly this phrase on other websites.
 You’ll see what directories they are listed in, and what websites they feature on.
-Soon you’ll need to ad yourself to those directories, and email various other websites to see if they can cover your own brand too.
+Soon you’ll need to add yourself to those directories, and email various other websites to see if they can cover your own brand too.

 - Go to Facebook, Instagram, Twitter, and Pinterest and search “Home Staging Suzie”.
 Are they active on these platforms?
 Is the community responsive to their posts, or are they shouting into thin air?
 If they have an active following you can assume the brand is well known, and they get some business via word of mouth.
-Unfortunately many home staging companies are horrible at social media, so if you notice no one is interacting with the brands in your area, this is a good opportunity for you to come in and be exceptional!
+Unfortunately, many home staging companies are horrible at social media, so if you notice no one is interacting with the brands in your area, this is a good opportunity for you to come in and be exceptional!

 - Facebook now has a tool called Facebook Ad Library which lets you look up all the ads other pages are currently running on Facebook and Instagam!
 Type in your competitors and see if they are currently running social media ads, and even screenshot your favorite ones as you might want them for inspiration when you make your own.

-What are they charging
+What are they charging?